Fight against doping, match-fixing and improving good governance high on the agenda of the Ministerial Conference in Hungary

 The Council of Europe is pleased to announce that Belgium has become the 37th member state of EPAS as from 16 May 2016.
 We look forward to welcoming Belgium’s delegates to forthcoming EPAS events, as well as to the next meeting of the Governing Board on 17-18 May 2016 in Strasbourg.

-A conference is to be co-organised by the Council of Europe’s Enlarged Partial Agreement on Sport (EPAS) and the Ministry of Defence and Sports of Austria in Vienna on the 2-3 June 2016.
-This conference aims to address how sport can be used as a tool to enhance the integration of migrants.
+was co-organised by the Council of Europe’s Enlarged Partial Agreement on Sport (EPAS) and the Ministry of Defence and Sports of Austria in Vienna on the 2-3 June 2016.
+This conference addressed how sport can be used as a tool to enhance the integration of migrants.

 response to match-fixing: promotion of the Council of